MystenLabs/sui/external-crates/move/documentation/book/src/abilities.md

 - `key`, all fields must have `store`.
   - `key` is the only ability currently that doesn’t require itself.

+An enum can have any of these abilities with the exception of `key` which enums cannot have since they cannot be top-level values (objects) in storage.
+The same rules apply to fields of enum variants as they do for struct fields though.
+In particular, if an enum is declared with the ability...

+- `copy`, all fields of all variants must have `copy`.
+- `drop`, all fields of all variants must have `drop`.
+- `store`, all fields of all variants must have `store`.
+- `key`, is not allowed on enums as mentioned above.

 For example:

 ```move